overture-stack/website/README.md

 #### Navigation

-Make sure to add each repo & page to [meta/documentation-pages.yaml].
+Add each repo & page to [meta/documentation-pages.yaml].
 See that file's comments for more info.

 #### Configuration & Updating

-For each repo you want to pull Markdown from, add this to [gatsby-config.js].
+For each repo with remote documentation, add this to [gatsby-config.js].

 ```js
 {